Monday, July 15, 2024

 For four long years, I drove my beloved Jeep with the check engine light illuminating my dashboard.
 About two years in I knew the engine was failing, and a replacement was the only viable solution.
 After becoming financially stable, I was able to afford the engine swap.
 Working at TNT Customs proved to be a blessing, as it provided me with the perfect opportunity to get the job done right.

-It all started during a scorching Texas day when the check engine light illuminated my dashboard.
+It all started during a scorching Texas day when the check engine light illuminated my dashboard at about 70,000 miles.
 I had just finished wheeling the Rubicon Trail and was headed to visit my niece.
 During a pitstop along the journey, I was enjoying some tacos in my air conditioned Jeep, when that dreaded check engine light came on.
 The code read P0306 - Misfire in Cylinder 6.

 My Niece & I in Corpus Christie